PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Mathematical formulation

 \subsection{Likelihood derivation}

 The noise model, presented in Equation~\eqref{eq:poisgaus}, leads to the following expression for the likelihood

 where $y$ is the captured noisy image, $x$ is the ground truth noise-free image and $i$ is the pixel index in the vectorized representation of an image.
 The complete derivation of the likelihood function is given in the supplementary material.
-The noise parameters $\hat{a}$ and $\hat{b}$ that optimize for the maximum likelihood are then given by